serokell/blog-posts/Alex and Happy Part 2/article.md

 * [X] link to its user guide
 -->

-This is the second and final part of the _Parsing with Haskell_ series.
+This is the second and final part of the Parsing with Haskell series.
 Haven't read the first part yet?
 You can find it [here](https://serokell.io/blog/lexing-with-alex).

+In this article, we will use [Happy](https://www.haskell.org/happy/) to generate a parser that will consume the token stream from the lexer that Alex has generated for us.

-As with Alex, our goal here is to provide enough information on Happy to be productive and do valuable things with it, hence we won't visit every single feature of Happy.
+As with Alex, our goal here is to provide enough information on Happy to be productive and do valuable things with it, hence we won't cover every single feature of Happy.
-Please refer to the [Happy User Guide](https://monlih.github.io/happy-docs/).
+Please refer to the [Happy User Guide](https://monlih.github.io/happy-docs/) for more information.

 This tutorial was written using GHC version 9.0.2, Stack resolver LTS-19.8, Alex version 3.2.7.1, and Happy version 1.20.0.

 ## Our grammar: MiniML

 We've discussed the grammar in the previous article, but let's reintroduce it here.
-MiniML (read as "minimal") will be a small grammar based on ML.
+MiniML (read as "minimal") is a small grammar based on [ML](https://en.wikipedia.org/wiki/ML_(programming_language)).
+As the name suggests, it has the minimal syntax needed to get you started with Alex and Happy.

 By the end of this tutorial, you will be able to parse programs such as the following:

 ```sml